 - Health and substance misuse

 - Appropriate referrals will be made for support in respect of identified needs

-Some YOIs offer a family induction session to give family members an understanding the YOIs routine and answer questions.
+Some YOIs offer a family induction session to give family members an understanding of the YOIs routine and answer questions.
 There can however be issues with the consistency and availability of induction.
-The Good Practice Guidance for the Support of Families Affected by Imprisonment, the Framework for the support of families affected by the Criminal Justice System and Rendering Them Visible: A Review of Progress Towards Increasing Awareness and Support of Prisoners’ Families provide guidance about the content and delivery of family induction sessions.
+The Good Practice Guidance for the Support of Families Affected by Imprisonment, the Framework for the support of families affected by the Criminal Justice System and Rendering Them Visible: A Review of Progress Towards Increasing Awareness and Support of Prisoners’ Families provide contains guidance about the content and delivery of family induction sessions.

 Initial custody reviews